Mitterrand and the far right: Pétain's memory

-During Mitterrand's presidency, the grave was decorated with flowers 22 September 1984 (the day Mitterrand met Helmut Kohl at Verdun), then on 15 June 1986 (70th anniversary of the Battle for Verdun) and every 11 November from 1987 to 1992.
-The practice stopped only after numerous protests from the Jewish community.
+During Mitterrand's presidency, the grave was decorated with flowers 22 September 1984 (the day Mitterrand met Helmut Kohl at Verdun where they held hands in a symbolic moment), then on 15 June 1986 (70th anniversary of the Battle for Verdun) and every 11 November from 1987 to 1992.
+The practice stopped only after numerous protests from the left.

 According to Pierre Favier and Michel Martin-Roland, Mitterrand saw himself as following his predecessors when in 1984, when after shaking Kohl's hand, he laid a wreath on the tomb.
 They quote Mitterrand in the same book as saying that the wreath laying from 1987 onwards "n'était qu'une habitude prise par l'administration" ("was just a custom of (his) administration").

-Mitterrand like other apologists for Pétain say they are simply honouring the memory of the hero of Verdun and not the head of state from Vichy.
+Mitterrand like other apologists for Pétain said that they were simply honouring the memory of the hero of Verdun and not the head of state from Vichy.
 Laurent Fabius, one of Mitterrand's Prime Ministers, remarked that when a man is judged, it must be done on the basis of the whole of his life.
 Whilst the historian André Kaspi said, "Pétain, the collaborator from 1940 to 1944, could not have misled the French or convinced a large number of them to follow him without the prestige of Pétain, the hero of 1914-1918.
 One could not have existed without the other."